 About unique product identifiers, Google Merchant mentions – “Unique product identifiers define the product you’re selling in the global marketplace.
 They uniquely distinguish products you are selling and help match search queries with your offers.
 Unique product identifiers are assigned to each product by the manufacturer, so if you sell the same product as another retailer, the UPIs will be identical”.

-Also, Google Merchant Center requires any two of the three attributes (MPN, Brand, and GTIN) to process the product feed.
+Also, Google Merchant Center requires any two of the three attributes (MPN, Brand, and GTIN) to process the product data feed.
 This means these attributes are key to any Product Feed Processing Technology.

 Take a moment to read the following product titles from four different sellers –